CIIS Grads Lead LMFT Exam Pass Rates

-The Board of Behavioral Sciences (BBS), California's state regulatory agency responsible for licensing, examination, and enforcement of Licensed Marriage and Family Therapists (LMFTs) has just released statistics for its January 1, 2015 through June 30, 2015 exam cycle.
+In 2015, The Board of Behavioral Sciences (BBS), California's state regulatory agency responsible for licensing, examination, and enforcement of Licensed Marriage and Family Therapists (LMFTs), released statistics for its January 1, 2015 through June 30, 2015 exam cycle.
+The students in CIIS' Counseling Psychology Department did incredibly well, and CIIS eagerly awaits the 2016 results!

 To become licensed, MFT candidates must pass both the Standard and Clinical Vignettes exams.